All "Moments" pages are Spoiler Free. UNMARKED SPOILERS below.

 - It gets worse.
 Astalor can be found at the Broken Front, charging up Blood Golems; despite this, there's no follow-up quest that allows you to settle the matter of Kaelynara's death with him.

-- Gul'dan's usurping Grom is one for the latter.
-First, Grom's reaction when he hears about that Garrosh is his son and that he is dead.
-For a hardass like him to visibly show sadness, it really shows that the two Hellscreams were family and cared about one another.
-Second: Gul'dan turns Kilrogg to his side and gives him demon blood after pinning Grom to the wall, leaving Grom unable to do anything but watch while shouting his lieutenant's name in vain as Kilrogg drinks the blood from the cup and turns into a Fel Orc.
+- After suffering so much defeat, Grom is visited again by Gul'dan who is attempting again to give the demon blood to the orcs.
+Gul'dan throws Grom's failure as Warchief in his face, and when Grom throws back that his men died with honor, Gul'dan chuckles and asks if that same was true for his son.
+Gul'dan tosses Gorehowl at Grom's feet, revealing Garrosh as Grom's son in the same breath that pronounced him dead.
+Grom looks utterly heartbroken as Gul'dan reinforces that he's lost everything and his only choice is to accept the Legion's gift.
+For a hardass like Grom to visibly show sadness, it really shows that the two Hellscreams were family and cared about one another.
+On top of this, Gul'dan turns Kilrogg to his side and gives him demon blood after pinning Grom to the wall, leaving Grom unable to do anything but watch while shouting his lieutenant's name in vain as Kilrogg drinks the blood from the cup and turns into a Fel Orc.

 - A blink and you miss it one in Talador.
 Five fel-spider cocoons contain Draenei who had been exploring the nearby mine who ask you to save the others and they'll reward you back at camp.
 One of them offhandedly notes getting a scratch from the spiders but shrugs it off as no big deal.
 When you return to the camp, there's only four of them, all mourning the fifth.